Dr. David Conn, MB, FRCPC

 Dr. Sid Feldman is a community family physician working with the North York Family Health Team and a long-term care physician/medical director of the Jewish Home for the Aged at Baycrest Health Sciences.
 He also serves as Chief, Department of Family and Community Medicine at Baycrest and is an Associate Professor in the Department of Family and Community Medicine, University of Toronto.
 He holds a Certificate of Added Competence in Care of the Elderly from the CFPC and serves as the Ontario representative on the CFPC Health Care of the Elderly Program Committee.

-Andrea L Moser, MD, MSc, CCFP, FCFP, COE
+Dr. Andrea Moser, MD, MSc, CCFP, FCFP, COE

 Dr. Andrea Moser is a family physician with a focus practice in care of the elderly.
 Her clinical practice is in long term care and house-calls for frail seniors at Baycrest.
 She is an Assistant Professor in the DFCM, University of Toronto, Associate Medical Director, Apotex Nursing Home at Baycrest, and the Toronto Central LHIN Regional Quality Table Lead.
 She is past chair of the OMA section of LTC and Care of the Elderly and is past president of Ontario Long Term Care physicians.
 With an interest in continuing professional development Dr Moser is co-developer of the Ontario Long Term Care Clinicians Medical Director Curriculum and is a facilitator for dementia behavioural workshops and palliative care LEAP education.